dtoczala/ibm-cloud-landing-page/README.md

 ## Watson

-Watson and all of the cognitive capabilities of IBM are exposed as services on the Bluemix platform.
+Watson and all of the cognitive capabilities of IBM are exposed as services on the IBM Cloud platform.
 This topic is huge, and there is a [whole GitHub repository (similar to this one), focused on the Watson services](https://github.com/dtoczala/watson-landing-page).
 For information on specific Watson services, see that repository.

 The Watson cognitive services can be broken up into some rough groupings that characterize how we think, and the capabilities that are available today.
 These areas are:
 - **Language** - the ability to understand conversational language.
 Also includes grasping concepts from language, forming personality profiles, translating languages, and understanding tone and context.